st3v3nmw/obsidian-spaced-repetition/README.md

-# Notes Review Obsidian plugin
+# Concepts Review Obsidian plugin

 - Notes should be atomic i.e. focus on a single concept
 - SM2 Spaced Repetition Algorithm